Home / Journal / Tarot & Divination / Page of Cups Tarot Card: Complete Meaning Guide

 3. A New Emotional Beginning

-This could be a new relationship, a reconnection with your own feelings, or even just a phase where you start caring about something that didn't matter to you before.
+Hey, you know what?
+This could be a whole new thing, a way to reconnect with your feelings, or maybe just a phase where you start giving a hoot about something that was just kind of there before.

 Reversed Meaning: When the Fish Swims Back Down